symeo-io/symeo-js-template/README.md

 #### Unit Tests

-You will find an example of unit tests in `/tests/unit/domain/service` used to test behavior of the example service `user.service.ts`.
+You will find an example of unit tests in `/tests/unit/domain/service` used to test the behavior of the example service `user.service.ts`.

 In those tests, we do not reach external dependencies.
 Therefore, we must mock things like database access, external api access, etc...

 #### Integration Tests

-Those tests are located to `/tests/integration` and are here to test the global behavior of our API.
+Those tests are located in `/tests/integration` and are here to test the global behavior of our API.
 We must fake a start of our application and this is done by the `app.client.ts` file located in `/tests/utils/`.

-The folder `/tests/utils` is also the place where we will put code that allows us to fake the presence of entities in database, external APIs, etc...
+The folder `/tests/utils` is also there to write code that allows us to fake the presence of entities in database, external APIs, etc...

 ## :vertical_traffic_light: Continuous Integration